 A. RIDER ELIGIBILITY AND CLASSIFICATION

 c.
-Riders with an “A” ranking in any motocross series, both AMA and non-AMA sanctioned; and
+Riders with an “A” ranking (prior approval required); and

 d.
 Official Discretion: Riders not meeting the above criteria will be considered on a case-by-case basis based on competition experience.
 Applications for eligibility under this criterion should be submitted in advance in order to avoid delay at the event.